The Interfaith Education Centre

 Religions in the Bradford District

-The Interfaith Education Centre is offering this six weeks course which will develop a knowledge and understanding of the six major world faiths represented in the district.
-Participants
+The Interfaith Education Centre is offering this seven week course which will develop a knowledge and understanding of the six major world faiths represented in the district plus a unit on

 2016 – 2017